planb438/EKS-Terraform-Lab/04-Terraform-Variables-and-Datasources/README.md

-# Terraform Variables and Datasources
+# Terraform Variables and Datasources.

 ## Step-00: Pre-requisite Note
 - Create a `terraform-key` in AWS EC2 Key pairs which we will reference in our EC2 Instance